Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 But anyway, I was able to locate a hub page with links to documents for Java SE/ME/EE.
 Except clicking the "documentation" links for SE, ME, and EE do *not* take you to the API docs.
 Each variant has a "landing page", each with completely different layouts from for some reason, and clicking on a link *there* will bring you to the API documentation.
 Jesus.

-Anyway, once we finally get to the current docs (Java 22 I think), it's borderline unreadable at full-width because the text is miniscule and isn't width-bounded.
+Anyway, once we finally get to the current docs (Java 22 I think?), it's borderline unreadable at full-width because the text is miniscule and isn't width-bounded.
 Great.

 ![java SE 22 API docs](image-49.png)